NetherGamesMC/support/docs/security-bug-bounty.md

 * NetherGames will not take legal action against users for disclosing vulnerabilities as instructed here
 * Vulnerability reports will always be responded to quickly—usually within 24 hours
-* Based on each issue's validity, severity, and scope, we'll reward you with store credits (or cold, hard cash if you prefer)
+* Based on each issue's validity, severity, and scope, we'll reward you with store credits (or cold, hard cash for severe security issues)

 ## Program rules